 Pathology-specific EHR software should have the following key features to provide optimal benefit to pathologists:

-Lab Connectivity – This feature is the most important for pathologists as a diagnosis is dependent on lab examinations and results.
-Lab integrations allow pathologists to connect with major labs to ensure orders are sent and received quickly to improve the diagnosis process.
+Lab Connectivity — This feature is the most important for pathologists, as diagnosis depends heavily on lab examinations and results.
+Lab integrations allow pathologists to connect with major labs to ensure orders are sent and received quickly, improving the diagnosis process.

-EHR Software Alerts – The pathology EHR alerts feature improves patient safety.
-Alerts like dosage, drug-to-drug interaction, and drug-allergy alerts help improve the quality of care as healthcare providers are constantly informed of any potential threats without delay.
+EHR Software Alerts — The pathology EHR alerts feature improves patient safety.
+Alerts like dosage, drug-to-drug interaction, and drug allergies help improve the quality of care, as healthcare providers are constantly informed of any potential threats without delay.

-Integrated Practice Management Software – Integrated Practice Management (PM) solutions offered by pathology EMR Software enable healthcare providers to track performance through extensive reporting facilities and as a result provide complete practice solutions.
+Integrated Practice Management Software – Integrated Practice Management (PM) solutions offered by pathology EMR Software enable healthcare providers to track performance through extensive reporting facilities and provide complete practice solutions.

 There are a few factors to consider before selecting a pathology EMR software vendor.
 These will help your decision-making process: